-The depressed person (see my posting on LEARNED HELPLESSNESS) tries to alter his environment, and nothing he does seems to make a difference.
+The depressed person (see my posting on Learned Helplessness) tries to alter his environment, and nothing he does seems to make a difference.
 As a result, they become depressed and passive (and excellent consumers!) rather than proactive.
 And this is why, if you are depressed, changing something in your life can be a way to help yourself.
 Even something trivial as a new haircut programs the brain by saying, "I can control aspects of my life!"

-For others, (like a friend of mine, who started going off the rails in his teen years, when schizophrenia sets it) reality seems harsh and unobtainable.
+For others, (like a friend of mine, who started going off the rails in his teen years, when schizophrenia sets in) reality seems harsh and unobtainable.
 Making the transition from straight-A honor student and Boy Scout to adult working in corporate America seems impossible to do.
 So he went off into a fantasy world, aided by drugs.
 It did not work out well.

-I was lucky, I guess in that at age 18 I became a salary employee of GM.
+I was lucky, I guess in that at age 18 I became a salaried employee of GM.
 I learned that I could work for a living, that I had job skills, and that the "captains of industry" were just schmucks like you and me.
 Reality, as it turned out, wasn't all that scary.
 In fact, it was rather mundane most of the time.
 But fun nevertheless.

 Of course, extreme mental illness is marked by a total disconnect from reality - hallucinations, hearing voices, etc.